-The i-GET Digital Track, designed to equip graduates with expertise in digital and technology-driven fields participated in the programme in 2023.
+The i-GET Digital Track, designed to equip graduates with expertise in digital and technology-driven fields graduates since the inception of the programme in 2011.

 Through immersive on-the-job training, participants gain valuable industry exposure and essential competencies that significantly boost their career prospects.
 Many graduates have successfully transitioned into full-time employment, either within PNB or other organisations, underscoring the programme's effectiveness in preparing young talent for the workforce.